HELPING DETECT AND MANAGE

 Hydrogen Breath Testing (HBT) is typically offered to patients reporting or with indications of the following clinical complaints or disorders (regardless of when these complaints occur):

 Indications of GI symptoms: abdominal pain, nausea, vomiting, GI-bleeding, bloating, flatulence, constipation, diarrhea, steatorrhea, Chronic Inflammatory bowel disease, IBS (Irritable bowel syndrome), meteorism/tympanites (excessive flatulence), issues with oro-cecal transit time (slow or fast digestion), and intolerances/malabsorption to certain foods.

 Indications of non-GI symptoms: muscle wasting, retardation of growth in children, weight loss, fatigue, dizziness, headaches, pale skin, a fast or irregular heartbeat, shortness of breath, chest pain, cognitive problems, cold hands and feet, fever.

-Disorders suspected by physician: Crohn’s disease, celiac disease, cirrhosis of the liver, pancreatic insufficiency, ileocecal reflux, backwash ileitis, and anemia (due to malabsorption or Crohn’s disease).
+Disorders suspected by physician: Crohn’s disease, cirrhosis of the liver, pancreatic insufficiency, ileocecal reflux, backwash ileitis, and anemia (due to malabsorption or Crohn’s disease).